mnbroatch/react-dialogue-tree/README.md

 **scripts** - The custom scripts object passed to DialogueTree (defaults to an empty object) **goToNode** - If you're hiding the choices section (via an empty `choices` array in a dialogue node), you'll want a way to continue the dialogue.
 The **goToNode** function should be called with a choice node (an object with a `then` property pointing to the dialogue node to jump to).
-**active** - This boolean tells you whether the node is the current node or if it is being rendered in the dialogue history.
+**isInHistory** - This boolean tells you whether the node is the current node or if it is being rendered in the dialogue history.
-**chosenChoice** - This is the choice node that was chosen when this dialogue node was active.
+**chosenChoice** - This is the choice node that was chosen when this dialogue node was the current node.
 If it is active now, this prop will be `undefined`.